zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    function.

-   :v: The vector whose order to compute.
+   :param v: The vector whose order to compute.

    :returns: A ``vector of count`` with the indices of the ordered elements.